Hog Island Scholarship application deadline 12/13/19

 Washington Crossing Audubon Offers a Scholarship

 Outdoor or environmental teachers and educators in the Central NJ region are invited to apply for a scholarship to attend the Sharing Nature: An Educator’s Week at National Audubon’s Hog Island Center on Muscongus Bay in Maine.
-The program is held July 16-21, 2017.
+The program will be held July 15-20, 2019.

 National Audubon will have a complement of well-known environmental instructors covering many aspects of teaching and field techniques along with identifying different habitats and the plants and animals that occupy them.

 There is only one scholarship to be awarded.
 It covers tuition and expenses while on the island.
 It does not cover individual travel expenses.
 If you wish to be considered, send an e-mail to

 Please include your contact information, your position, your teaching experiences and how you plan to use your experiences at Hog Island.
 More complete information about this workshop can be found here.

 Deadline for applications is Friday, December 13th.
 The successful applicant will be notified mid-January 2020.

 Our 2018 Hog Island Scholarship shares his experience: John Emmons of Lawrence

 Two years ago, while researching the internet for teaching materials, I came across information about a scholarship offered by the Washington Crossing Chapter of the Audubon Society that provided a week-long educator’s camp experience on an island in Maine.
 I saw that I met the qualifications and felt that my experience teaching science and advocating for nature would make me a strong candidate.
 Alas, I was not chosen but was overjoyed a year later when I was chosen to receive this year’s scholarship.